 In a pilot program that ran from 2014 to 2017, ash from the York County Resource Recovery Center had been processed using this new technology in a production-scale demonstration plant.
 The plant was constructed to prove the efficacy of wet-separation technology employed by York Reduction Systems, LP and to increase recovery of recyclable materials contained in the ash.
 This process results in the harvesting of valuable commodities (such as aggregate, metal and glass), out of the municipal waste combustion ash and will further reduce the overall remaining volume of ash.

-The Ash Recycling and Processing Facility is located at the 5-acre paved site that formerly hosted the Authority’s Yard Waste Transfer Site and Electronics Recycling Program.
+The Ash Recycling and Processing Facility is currently under construction and is located at 2650 Blackbridge Road on the 5-acre paved site that formerly hosted the Authority’s Yard Waste Transfer Site and Electronics Recycling Program.
 The project is a component of the Authority’s current significant reinvestment in its waste processing facilities to ensure sustainable management of York County’s municipal solid waste well into the future.